JZilla808/tweepia/README.md

 Code Quality: Thoroughly typed with TypeScript to prevent bugs and improve developer experience.
 State Management: Effective state management strategy with solid-js store.
 Pagination: Implemented pagination logic to load data as user scrolls.
+Data persistence and revalidation: Added feature to retain user data and revalidate to ensure data integrity.
+Developed from scratch without the reliance on third-party libraries.
 Modular structure: Codebase is organized in a modular way, ensuring code maintainability and extensibility.

 Tech Stack